ewazgorzelska/ducks-vs-foxes/README.md

-# Ducks vs Foxes - jigsaw puzzle game
+# Cats vs Foxes - jigsaw puzzle game

-Ducks vs Foxes is a game that I built as a new, better and more fun sequel of a different project of mine: Jigsaw Puzzle.
+Cats vs Foxes is a game that I built as a new, better and more fun sequel of a different project of mine: Jigsaw Puzzle.
 It is a challenge that I was assigned to in a recruitement process.
 My task was to rewrite the above mentioned existing project to React.js and add some new features.

 ## Technologies